pnp/pnpjs/docs/sp/files.md

 ## Adding Files

 Likewise you can add files using one of two methods, add or addChunked.
-The second is appropriate for larger files, generally larger than 10 MB but this may differ based on your bandwidth/latency so you can adjust the code to use the chunked method.
+AddChunked is appropriate for larger files, generally larger than 10 MB but this may differ based on your bandwidth/latency so you can adjust the code to use the chunked method.
 The below example shows getting the file object from an input and uploading it to SharePoint, choosing the upload method based on file size.

 ```typescript
 declare var require: (s: string) => any;